 some more photons.
 (You can read about how atoms take in and give out photons

 in our article about light.)
-In practice, the back of a mirror
+The back of a mirror

 because it gives off almost as many photons of light as fall on it in